SeanMcP/contraction-tracker/README.md

 - List contractions in chronological or reverse-chronological order
 - Rank the pain of each contraction on a scale of 0 to !!!
 - Delete accidental entries
+- Change the color of the app to match your fancy

 ### To-do
-- Break out Row component into functional components
 - Styling
-- Add style buttons at the top
-- Add manifest.json
 - Create logo and favicon
+- Remove blinking stopwatch
+- Return stopwatch to 0 after stop

 ### Considerations
 - Rating system options: